KKKUBAKKK/KKKUBAKKK/README.md

 </div>

-- 🎓 I'm a 3rd year CS student at the Warsaw University of Technology
+- 🔭 GPU Software Development Intern at Intel - working on [NEO](https://github.com/intel/compute-runtime)
-- 🔭 I'm currently working as a GPU Software Development Intern at Intel.
+- 🎓 B.Eng. in Computer Science and pursuing a Master's in AI at the Warsaw University of Technology
-- 🌱 I’m learning algorithms, computer graphics, GPU programming and generally computer science
+- 🌱 Always learning - mostly GPU compute and AI
-- 📫 How to reach me: jakub.kindracki@gmail.com
+- 📫 Reach me at: jakub.kindracki@gmail.com
 - 🤝 My [LinkedIn](https://www.linkedin.com/in/jakub-kindracki/)

 <div align="center">